A Walk from Trinity College to Guinness Storehouse in Dublin

 Dublin Without Maps

 Dublin's twisted streets confuse visitors.
 Vikings cities weren't built for tourists.
-My solution is Lines
+My solution is routes which follows one main street.
+Like a walking subway line, with stops on and just off the route.
+Never worry about getting lost!

-We’ll start with the Dame Line.
-It takes in a lot of the most popular sites in the city.
-Trinity, Books of Kells, Temple Bar, Dublin Castle, Christchurch, the Liberties and Guinness.
+The Dame Street Route takes in a lot of the most popular sites in the city.
+Trinity, Books of Kells, Temple Bar, Dublin Castle, Christchurch, and Guinness.

 This follows Dame Street.
 Once you're past Christchurch, it becomes Thomas Street.
 Just remember those two streets and you won't get lost !